8 Summer Vacation Survival Tips: More Fun For Everyone – Including You

 We crave order and quiet.
 We crave time to clean the house or work at our work-from-home jobs.

-If you’re wondering how to enjoy the season most of us Michiganders live for, the three short months of summer and lake fun, I’ve got ideas to help make that happen.
+If you’re wondering how to enjoy the season most of us Michiganders live for, the three short months of summer and lake fun, we’ve got ideas to help make that happen.

-There may be other ways to enjoy summer break with kids, but the only way I know is to plan, plan and plan some more.
-You can still be “spur of the moment” mom – as long as you plan it out!
+There may be other summer vacation hacks, but the only way I know is to plan, plan and plan some more.
+You can still be “spur of the moment” mom – as long as you plan for it.

 1 – Create a Monthly Calendar for Your Summer Schedule